binh-t-nguyen/binh-t-nguyen.github.io/_posts/2021-05-12-java-arraylist-linkedlist.md

 permalink: "/:categories/:year/:month/:day/:title.html"
 ---

-This program tests the performance of ArrayList vs LinkedList by adding element at beginning of the list:
+This program tests the performance of ArrayList vs LinkedList by adding elements at beginning of the list:
 ```
 import java.util.ArrayList;
 import java.util.LinkedList;